Text-to-Table: A New Way of Information Extraction: Introduction

 Our work is inspired by research on the so-called table-to-text (or data-to-text) problem, which is the task of generating a description for a given table.
 Table-to-text is useful in applications where the content of a table needs to be described in natural language.
 Thus, text-to-table can be regarded as an inverse problem of table-to-text.
 However, there are also differences.
 Most notably, their applications are different.
-Text-to-table can be applied to document summarization, text mining, etc.

-Text-to-table is unique compared to the traditional IE approaches.
-First, it is mainly designed to extract information on complex relations between items from a long text (e.g., the whole document).
-Second, the schemas for extraction are implicitly included in the training data, and there is no need to explicitly define the schemas.
-As a result, one can easily build a system to perform the task.
+Text-to-table systems can automatically produce tables for text summarization and text mining.
+For example, the score tables of sports games and infoboxes of Wikipedia articles can serve as summaries of original documents.
+The score tables can be utilized to evaluate the athletes' performances, and the infoboxes can be used to construct a knowledge graph.

 In this work, we formalize text-to-table as a sequence-to-sequence (seq2seq) task.
 More specifically, we translate the text into a sequence representation of a table (or tables), where the schema of the table is implicitly contained in the representation.
-We also assume that the seq2seq model is built on top of a pre-trained language model, such as BART~\citep{lewis2019bart} and T5~\cite{raffel2020exploring}.
+We build the seq2seq model on top of a pre-trained language model, which is the state-of-the-art approach for seq2seq tasks \citep{DBLP:conf/acl/LewisLGGMLSZ20,raffel2020exploring}.
 Although the approach is a natural application of existing technologies, as far as we know, there has been no previous study to investigate to what extent the approach works.
-We also develop a new method for text-to-table within the seq2seq approach with two additional techniques, table constraint and table relation embeddings.
+We also develop a new method for text-to-table within the seq2seq approach with two additional techniques, table constraint, and table relation embeddings.
 Table constraint controls the creation of rows in a table and table relation embeddings affect the alignments between cells and their row headers and column headers.
 Both are to make the generated table well-formulated.